AI-ELka/BombermanRLAgents/README.md

 ## Introduction
 This project explores **Reinforcement Learning (RL)** techniques in the **Bomberman** environment.
 Our primary goal is to develop an intelligent agent capable of strategic decision-making, optimizing movement, bomb placement, and opponent avoidance.

+## Environment Overview

+The **Bomberman environment** is a **grid-based game** where agents navigate a map, place bombs, and attempt to maximize their score while avoiding self-destruction.
+Key mechanics include:

+- 🏃 **Movement:** Agents can move in four cardinal directions within a structured grid.
+- 💣 **Bomb Placement & Explosions:** Bombs detonate after a timer, destroying adjacent tiles and eliminating nearby agents.
+- 📦 **Crates:** Breakable obstacles that clear paths when destroyed.
+- 💰 **Coins:** Collectible items that contribute to the agent's score.
+- ⚔️ **Opponent Interactions:** Agents must strategically evade or attack opponents to maximize survival chances.

+Each agent in the environment follows a predefined structure and must be placed within the `agent_code` folder.
+An agent must contain a `callbacks.py` file, which includes the following required functions:

+- **setup(self):** Initializes the agent and prepares it for gameplay.
+- **act(self, game_state: dict) -> str:** Determines the agent's next move based on the game state.

+For trainable agents, an additional `train.py` file is required, which should define the following functions:

+- **game_events_occurred(self, old_game_state, self_action, new_game_state, events):** Handles intermediate rewards and updates the learning model.
+- **end_of_round(self, last_game_state, last_action, events):** Processes final rewards and training updates at the end of each round.
+- **reward_from_events(self, events):** Computes the total reward from all game events.

+If a trainable agent does not include `train.py`, an exception will be raised.

 ## Agents Implemented

 ### 🔹 PPO-Based Agent